How to Find a Job Fast in 2023 (7 Proven Techniques)

 Action Steps:

-- Be careful only to connect with them in appropriate ways through company social media pages, industry forums, and other online platforms.
+Reach out to employees at the company of interest and connect with would-be peers.
+Be careful to communicate with them appropriately through company social media pages, industry forums, and other online platforms.
 Probably shy away from waiting around outside the building to ask them out for coffee randomly 😬

 3. Make Changes and Update Info When Needed

 Your resume, LinkedIn profile, and cover letter might all look great, but if they don’t position you as a direct match for the role you’re targeting, they’re useless.
+Don’t be afraid to modify wording or change the overall look to match what the employer seeks.

 It’s always a good idea to prevent stagnation anyway.
 If you can align your online and hard-copy information with the specific position you’re looking for, do it.